 - 1 long pants and/or leggings

 - 3 bras

 - 7 panties

 Still not sure if you have enough?
 Do you keep checking to see if you've forgotten anything?
 Then prioritize!

 You really can't do without your passport, wallet, telephone and any medication.
 In some warm countries, the use of sunscreen and/or anti-insect spray is not common.
 These resources are therefore important to pack.
-The rest of what you bring is for sale (provided you go to one of the most remote areas).
+The rest of what you take with you is for sale (unless you go to one of the most remote areas).
 Yes, it's annoying when you have to look for it, but it's not insurmountable.
-When you realize this, you will find the peace to say that you are ready.
+When you realize this, you will find the peace to be able to say that you are ready.